Robert Steel Gallery, NY, USA Cat No. IFT-EK47

 Private Collection, USA

-Emily Kame Kngwarreye was born at Anilitye (Boundary Bore) and began paintings on canvas when in her late 70s.
-She was awarded the Australian Creative Fellowship in 1992 and continued painting prolifically until her death in 1996.Share
+Emily Kame Kngwarreye was born at Anilitye (Boundary Bore) and began paintings on canvass on canvas when in her late 70s.
+She was awarded the Australian Creative Fellowship in 1992 and continued paintings on canvas prolifically until her death in 1996.Share